tmatsuzawa2/badger-buddy/README.md

 ![iteration_1_reset_password_4](/readme_images/iteration_1_reset_password_4.png)

-### Anonymity, Search Function
+### Anonymity, Search Function, etc.
-Please note that features implemented in iteration 3 are not included in this walkthrough, though the instructions are well explanatory.
-Pleae feel free to test around those features!
+Please note that features implemented in iteration 3 are not included in this walkthrough.
+Pleae feel free to test those features!

-**Congratulation :tada: you have finished the walkthrough!
+**Congratulations :tada: you have finished the walkthrough!
 Thanks for spending the time to read this document, we really appreciate it!**